ArkEcosystem/AIPs/AIPS/aip-20.md

 ### 4. Masternode Performance / Rewards Distribution:
 - 10,800 blocks (assuming perfect 8 second blocks in 24 hours) are created each day
 - Maximum rewards for masternodes will be 0.2 X 10,800 = 2,160 ark per day
-- Rewards will be distributed evenly across all eligable masternodes
+- Rewards will be distributed each block to the eligable masternode
-- This distribution should help find a proper equilibrium of needed relay nodes
 - For example, if  there are 500 masternodes eligible for payment, they will get an equal share of 0.2 per round.
 At a constant round of 500 that would equal approximately 4.32 ARK a day
 - At current prices, this would reward each relay owner with approximately 130 ark per month (~90$ USD) which should be profitable to maintain a reliable relay node at most VPS providers